VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > transport the events that the system uses to construct the
 > denormalized read-model.

-There are a number of factors that the team will consider when they determine whether to continue using the Windows Azure Service Bus for transporting all command messages.
+There are a number of factors that the team will consider when we determine whether to continue using the Windows Azure Service Bus for transporting all command messages.